lievencoghe/cambridge_cxn/README.md

 # cambridge_cxn
-Custom component that integrates the Cambridge Audio CXN/CXNv2 network media player with Home Assistant.
+Custom component for Home Assistant that integrates the Cambridge Audio CXN/CXNv2 network media player.
 This integration will add a new Media Player entity to your Home Assistant installation.

 Enable the component by adding following to `configuration.yaml`